 Reheat Your Pizza in the Microwave

-The other thing is that you CAN use the microwave to reheat pizza.
+You actually can use your microwave to reheat pizza.
 You just have to be careful to keep the power low and not leave it in there too long.

-Remember, the melting of the sugar molecule happens at 212 F, which is the same temperature at which water boils.
-So to prevent this, set your microwave to 30 to 40 percent power and heat it for 45 seconds.
+Set your microwave at 30 to 40 percent power and heat it for 45 seconds.
 Check the pizza and repeat as necessary.
-Your bottom crust won't get crispy, obviously, but the cheese will melt (cheese melts at around 120 F), and the pizza will warm up without the crust becoming brittle.
+Your bottom crust won't get crispy, obviously, but the cheese will melt (cheese melts at around 120 degrees), and the pizza will warm up without the crust becoming brittle.

 Reheat Dinner Rolls in the Slow Cooker